-Despite the huge discrepancies between population survey data and antisemitic incident data, it is worth noting that the proportions shown in the survey data in Figure 6 arguably constitute undercounts because they have the opposite problem to antisemitic incident data - they fail to adequately take into consideration the possibility that individuals may have experienced more than one incident.12
+Despite the huge discrepancies between population survey data and antisemitic incident data, one should consider the possibility that the proportions shown in the survey data in Figure 6 arguably constitute undercounts because they have the opposite problem to antisemitic incident data - they fail to adequately take into consideration the possibility that individuals may have experienced more than one incident.13

 On the other hand, they may overstate the issue, as unlike in the case of antisemitic incident data, there is no way to verify whether the incidents being referenced in the minds of survey respondents were, in fact, antisemitic.
-While including the response option "I am unsure if an incident I experienced was antisemitic" is designed to mitigate this, 13 the data rely on the respondent to make an accurate assessment.
+While including the response option "I am unsure if an incident I experienced was antisemitic" is designed to mitigate this,14 the data rely on the respondent to make an accurate assessment.